Resources for People Affected by the Conflict in Ukraine

 Additional Settlement Services and Supports

-Ukrainian arrivals are eligible to access services and supports aimed at helping them settle in their new communities.
-Some of the many community partners offering settlement services and supports include:
+Ukrainian arrivals are eligible to access services and support aimed at helping them settle in their new communities, including:

 - Canadian Ukrainian Immigrant Aid Society

-The Canadian Ukrainian Immigrant Aid Society has been providing settlement support for newcomers for over 40 years.
-Programs and services for newcomers include:
+The Canadian Ukrainian Immigrant Aid Society is currently providing settlement support for Ukrainian arrivals, such as:

 - English-language training